Saavy-25/Kubera-Backend/README.md

 ## Azure Doccument Inteligence Connection

 Add in images "PublixReceipt.jpg", "TraderJoes.jpg" and "WalmartReceipt.jpg" to the AzureDIConnection directory before running TestConnection.py file.

+## MongoDB Connection

+Add MONGO_URI to your .env file.
+Get your mongoDB connection string from mongoDB Atlas.
+Make sure you put in the correct username and password.